 Huawei has been aggressively pursuing its goal to keep dominating the midrange and smartphone market with frequent smartphone launches.
-Earlier this year, the Chinese mammoth introduced its midrange Huawei Y7 Prime 2019 (Review) in Pakistan, and now it launched Huawei P30 Lite, the toned down version of its flagship P30 Pro.
+Earlier this year, the Chinese mammoth introduced its midrange Huawei Y7 Prime 2019 in Pakistan, and now it launched Huawei P30 Lite – the toned-down version of its flagship P30 Pro.

-As the name suggests, Huawei P30 Lite inherits the P30 series DNA, so it borrows a lot of characteristics from its elder siblings, but at the same time, it also retains its own identity of being a mid-range phone in an affordable price bracket.
+As the name suggests, Huawei P30 Lite inherits the P30 series DNA, so it borrows a lot of characteristics from its elder siblings.
+Still, at the same time, it also retains its own identity of being a mid-range phone in an affordable price bracket.

-When it comes to mid-range smartphones, both Honor and Huawei are known to deliver amazing build quality in their devices which was very much evident in Huawei Nova 3i (Review) and Honor 8X (Review); and Huawei P30 lite is no exception.
+When it comes to mid-range smartphones, both Honor and Huawei are known to deliver amazing build quality in their devices, which was very much evident in Huawei Nova 3i and Honor 8X; and Huawei P30 lite is no exception.

-The smartphone boasts a glass body, a pleasant surprise considering that fact that most of the phones in this price segment, of likes OPPO F11 Pro (Review) and Vivo V15 (Review), still come with a plastic back.
-While the plastic body is more durable, glass body of P30 Lite gives it an edge over others in terms of beauty.
+The smartphone boasts a glass body, a pleasant surprise because most of the phones in this price segment, like OPPO F11 Pro and Vivo V15, still come with a plastic back.
+While the plastic body is more durable, the glass body of P30 Lite gives it an edge over others in terms of beauty.

-Our review unit came in Midnight Black color while globally it was launched with two more color options, Peacock Blue and Pearl White, unfortunately, Pakistani users do not have the option to opt for the latter one yet.
+Our review unit came in Midnight Black color.
+At the same time, globally it was launched with two more color options, Peacock Blue and Pearl White, unfortunately, Pakistani users do not have the option to opt for the latter one yet.

 The external beauty of the P30 Lite is irresistible thanks to the premium glass finish.

 The power and volume buttons sit on the right side of the phone and are easily accessible without a need to stretch your thumb.
-However, they feel plasticky and are reminiscent of much cheaper phones like the Honor 10 Lite (Review).
-On the top lies the phone’s SIM tray which does not come with a dedicated microSD slot.
+However, they feel plasticky and are reminiscent of much cheaper phones like the Honor 10 Lite.
+On the top lies the phone’s SIM tray, which does not come with a dedicated microSD slot.

 Though we love the glass body of the smartphone, it does get smudges quite easily and needs to be wiped down frequently to maintain its beauty.
 As always, the soft Silicon case that comes with the smartphone is an excellent choice to save it from harm’s way and protecting the back from the fingerprints.

 Huawei P30 Lite comes with a 6.15 inches Full HD+ display, having a screen resolution of 1080 x 2312 pixels.
-The company claims the phone has a 90% screen to body ratio, but it actually hovers around 84.2% which is still pretty high.
+The company claims the phone has a 90% screen to body ratio, but it hovers around 84.2%, which is still pretty high.